wellcomecollection/docs/rfcs/060-offsite-item-requesting/README.md

 - Possible changes to location label and/or shelfmarks for offsite items (confirm with library colleagues).
 - Changes to frontend requesting copy to allow for variable requesting schedule.

+This means that there will be no *API-consumer-facing indication* that an item is held offsite, other than potentially a reflection of this in the location label (which would not be reliably machine-readable).
+This leaves the items API free to determine the availability of an offsite item (eg its increased lead time over held-onsite items) based on the location data it receives directly from Sierra.

 **Questions**

 - Is it really OK to have no machine-readable method for discriminating offsite items in our APIs?
 Will we end up writing hacks, stuff like `if (location.label.includes("offsite")) { displaySomeOtherUIVariant(); }`?